ii14/neorepl.nvim/README.md

 there has to be two backslashes.
 You can break line in insert mode with `CTRL-J`.

 Lua has its own environment, variables from the REPL won't leak to the global environment.
-If by any chance you do want to add something to the global environment, it's referenced in the `global` variable.
+Global environment is referenced in the `_G` variable.
 In vim script you can use the `s:` scope, but it's shared between all REPL instances for now.

 You can switch buffer and window context with `/b` and `/w` commands, so things like `vim.api.nvim_set_current_line()` or `:s/foo/bar/g` will run on the other